nest/nest-simulator/doc/htmldoc/whats_new/v3.6/index.rst

 interact with neurons through versatile cellular mechanisms and modulate neuronal activity in a complex and not fully understood way.
-We developed new NEST models to bring astrocytes and neuron-astrocyte interactions to spiking neural networks in NEST.
+We developed new NEST models to bring astrocytes and neuron-astrocyte interactions to spiking neural networks into NEST.
 Our new models support reproducible and collaborative large-scale modeling of neuron-astrocyte circuits.